Farbdrucker/jarvis/README.md

 conda create -n jarvis python=3.6
 ```

-and install minimal `requirements.txt` with
+and install the minimal `requirements.txt` with

 ```shell
 pip install -r requirements.txt
 ```

-For advanced `Command`s `advanced_requirements.txt` are required as well.
+To use more advanced `Command`s, `advanced_requirements.txt` are required as well.

 * Make sure that the terminal respectively python has access to the microphone